danbev/learning-nodejs/README.md

 So we are setting the ShutdownWrap instance pointer on the V8 local object.
 So wrap means that we are wrapping the ShutdownWrap instance in the req_warp_obj.

+## Compiling the test in this project
+First step is that Google Test needs to be added.
+Follow the steps in "Adding Google test to the project" before proceeding.

 ### Building and running the tests